 My daughter and I would simply break out in hysterical laughter each time it happened, which I believe proved to be the kind of motivation my son needed to carry on with this little activity of his.
 My only regret, I do not have a video of this.

 Switzerland is a beautiful country that pays a lot of attention to kids, their education and enjoyment.
-While at first glance you may think there isn’t much in the country except natural beauty, a visit will make you realize that you just need the right atmosphere and intention to have fun, no matter where you are in the world, and if you happen to be in Switzerland, all the more better.
+In fact, throughout the continent, you will find fantastic alternative European city break options for kids that add value to your family vacation.
+While at first glance you may think there isn’t much in the country like Switzerland except natural beauty, a visit will make you realise that you just need the right atmosphere and intention to have fun, no matter where you are in the world.